Browser default lists look terrible. Those plain bullets and basic numbers don’t belong in any real design.

 FAQ On CSS List Style

-How do I align list bullets with the text in CSS?
+How do I align list markers with flexbox layouts?

 Conclusion

-If you liked this article about CSS list style, you should check out these articles also:
+If you liked this article about CSS list style, you should also check out these articles: